 Watt didn't have a lot of time that Friday afternoon in April of 2011, and sadly, he didn't have what we wish was more time with the Texans.

 But his response to a very simple question the day he arrived, stuck with me.
 None of his heroics in football, or in helping people, have surprised me.
 I certainly can't say I predicted any of it, but based on what I saw in a brief interaction, all he has accomplished makes perfect sense.

-I wish him well, and am fascinated to see what the rest of his career holds.
-Even more interesting will be his life after football.
+I wish him well, and am fascinated to see now what his life after football will entail.

 Because nothing he'll do--and I'm sure it'll be something substantial--will be a surprise.